martynbiz/phpsso-client/README.md

 var_dump($_SESSION);
 ```

 If they are there, then you're good to start setting up the client.
 Otherwise you'll need to debug session and cookie configurations in PHP or the current app.
+Enjoy :)

 Assumming that the session variables are there, we'll configure the client for the MWAuth installation: